teaching-on-testbeds/ml-energy/notebooks/02-energy.md

 :::{.cell}
 **Comment on the results**: Given that the model is trained to a target validation accuracy, what is the effect of the learning rate on the training process?

-Note: because of the stochastic nature of neural network training AND in the compute resource, these measurements can be very “noisy”.
-Look for overall trends, but don’t be concerned with small differences from one experiment to the next, or with occasional “outlier” results.
-Also note that if the number of epochs is 500, this is an indication that the target validation accuracy was *not* reached in 500 epochs!
 :::

 :::{.cell}